vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams/Organizations.md

 ```
 ^ Organizations
-    - There can be multiple organisations in Firecamp under a single account.
+    - There can be multiple organizations in Firecamp under a single account.
     - An organization can have multiple workspaces.
     ^ Workspaces + Members
-        - Workspaces are collection of projects, environmental snippets and members.
+        - Workspaces are a collection of projects, environmental snippets, and members.
         - Multiple members can be invited to collaborate on projects saved inside Workspaces.

         ^ Projects